bpourian/codewars-Duplicate-Encoder/README.md

+# Codewars.com challenges #

 Aim of this repo is to upload solutions to challenges completed on codewars.com.
-I will also be inclduing the highest voted alternative as a comparison and to learn from.
+I will also include the highest voted alternative as a comparison and to learn from.